comp-medchem/LigExtract/README.md

 1) You should replace `cluster_ligands_hierarchical.py` inside `bin` by `cluster_ligands_hierarchical_fixPymol.py` by simply renaming the first script or moving it out of the bin directory, and removing the "_fixPymol" portion of the second script.
 In order for `cluster_ligands_hierarchical_fixPymol.py` to work, you must make sure that `source deactivate` deactivates LigExtract's environment without reverting into any base environment.

-2) If you still have an error when running `cluster_ligands_hierarchical.py`, try to replace `deactivate` by `{HOME}/anaconda3/bin/deactivate` inside that script (3 locations in the script).
-Note that `HOME` is already a variable in the python script that grabs your own home path.
+2) If you still have an error when running `cluster_ligands_hierarchical.py` ("FileNotFoundError: No such file or directory: 'myproteins/pdbs_filtered_chains/PXXXX/aligned'"), try to replace `deactivate` by `{HOME}/anaconda3/bin/deactivate` inside that script (3 locations in the script).
+Note that this command should be used exactly as is, because `HOME` is already a variable in the python script that grabs your own home path.
 This is the typical path to the `deactivate` executable, and if your path is different you must replace it.

+3) If you still get that error when running `cluster_ligands_hierarchical.py`, replace `cluster_ligands_hierarchical.py` by `cluster_ligands_hierarchical_fixPymol_hidecoda.py`, making sure you rename the second script with the name of the first.

 ## Running LigExtract